-I was inspired to make this dish after reading an article in Food and Wine magazine about Cuban Food.
-I have always been intrigued about Cuban food, even though, I have never had it.
-Lenny has had bad experiences with it and thinks it is all about grilled cheese (??).
-When I told him about this woman, Lourdes Castro, that I read about and that I was going to try out or sort of try out a recipe, he just said, “we’ll see”!
-I always love to hear a story about a cook and/or chef who is self taught, something romantic about it.
-Lourdes Castro did not learn from her mother, in fact, she said her mother is a bad cook.
-She did not become interested in food until she went to college in NY and then she became a self taught chef.
+I love to hear a story about a chef who is self-taught, as I find something romantic about it.
+Lourdes Castro did not learn from her mother, in fact, she said her mother was a bad cook.
+She did not become interested in food until she went to college in NY and then she became a self-taught home chef.
 She hosts cooking classes about Cuban Food and has written cookbooks.
-She shared a recipe for Vaca Frita: Crispy Beef, which is a beef dish that is marinated in lime juice and then cooked until crispy.
-Unfortunately, when I read the recipe (or thought I read the recipe), I neglected to see that I needed a green pepper and that I needed to boil the meat, let it marinate for an hour and a half and then cook it crispy; there was no way this was going to happen on a work out night.
+She shared a recipe for Vaca Frita: Unfortunately, when I read the recipe (or thought I read the recipe), I neglected to see that I needed a green pepper and that I needed to boil the meat, let it marinate for an hour and a half and then cook it until crispy.
+There was no way this was going to happen on a work out night so I improvised and it worked.

-Recipe: Lime Infused Beef Stir Fry
+Recipe: Lime Infused Beef Stir Fry Avocado Salad

-1 lb beef flank, grass fed preferred, thinly sliced
+1 lb beef flank, thinly sliced

 1 yellow onion, thinly sliced